Long-acting reversible contraceptives

 Long-acting reversible contraceptives (LARC) are methods of birth control that provide effective contraception for an extended period without requiring user action.
-They include injections, intrauterine devices (IUDs), and subdermal contraceptive implants.
+They include hormonal and non-hormonal intrauterine devices (IUDs) and subdermal hormonal contraceptive implants.
 They are the most effective reversible methods of contraception because their efficacy is not reliant on patient compliance.
-The typical use failure rates of IUDs and implants, less than 1% per year, are about the same as perfect use failure rates.
+The failure rates of IUDs and implants is less than 1% per year.

-LARCS are convenient, enjoyable and cost effective.
-Typically, users save thousands of dollars over a five-year period compared to those who buy condoms and birth control pills.
-About 15.5% of women worldwide use IUDs, and 3.4% use subdermal implants.
+LARCs are often recommended to people seeking convenient and cost effective contraception.
+In one study, LARC users saved thousands of dollars over a five-year period compared to those who buy condoms and birth control pills.
+LARCs can generally be safely and effectively used by people of any body weight, adolescents, and people who have not yet had children.

-LARCS are recommended to adolescents to decrease the teen pregnancy rate.
-They work in women of any age and number of births.
-Women may consider family planning advice beforehand.